dprr/distributed/README.md

 out of the remaining three lists are chosen.
 1. The client sends a vote for which server is the byzantine and the server that gets the most votes is removed.
-1. Ignore the empty messages and save the real messages
+1. Ignore the empty messages and save the real messages.

 ### Claim for anonymity
 A malicious server can only knows who is connect to it and nothing more.